technyon/nuki_hub/README.md

 - battery/voltage: Reports the current battery voltage in Volts.
 - battery/critical: 1 if battery level is critical, otherwise 0

+- configuration/buttonEnabled: enable or disable the button on the lock (0 = disabled; 1 = enabled)
+- configuration/ledEnabled: enable or disable the LED on the lock (0 = disabled; 1 = enabled)
+- configuration/soundLEvel: configures the volume of sounds the opener plays back (0 = min; 255 = max)

 ### Misc
 - presence/devices: List of detected bluetooth devices as CSV.
 Can be used for presence detection